Gawsworth

 The country houses Gawsworth Old Hall, Gawsworth New Hall and Gawsworth Old Rectory are in the village.
 The authors of the Cheshire volume of the Buildings of England series state: There is nothing in Cheshire to compare with the loveliness of Gawsworth: three great houses and a distinguished church set around a descending string of pools, all within an enigmatic large-scale formal landscape.

 A wood near the village known as Maggotty Wood is the burial place of the eighteenth-century dramatist Samuel "Maggotty" Johnson.
 His ghost is reputed to haunt the wood.

 Governance

 Gawsworth Parish Council consists of 9 elected Councillors in two wards, Gawsworth Village and Gawsworth Moss.
 It is within the Gawsworth Ward of Cheshire East Council.
-In the UK Parliament it is represented by David Rutley MP for the Macclesfield constituency..
+In the UK Parliament it is represented by Tim Roca MP for the Macclesfield constituency.